fatemafaria142/Natural-Language-Understanding-in-English-with-MultiNLI-Corpus/README.md

-# Contextual Reasoning over Long Texts for Natural Language Inference
+# Contextual Reasoning over Long English Texts for Natural Language Inference

 ## Overview
 This repository contains code for Natural Language Inference (NLI) leveraging DistilBERT and mBERT models on the ConTRoL dataset.
 ConTRoL is a novel passage-level NLI dataset specifically designed to test complex contextual reasoning, including logical reasoning, over long texts.
 It comprises 8,325 "context-hypothesis" pairs meticulously crafted from a competitive selection and recruitment test for police recruitment, exhibiting expert-level quality and challenging reasoning types.